DionysusBenstein/CaesarCode/README.md

 # CaesarCode
-The program encrypts the text with the algorithm of Caesar.
+The program encrypts the text with the algorithm of Caesar